logo

 A group of researchers in 2007 conducted an experiment to determine how badly the crabs would have hurt Earhart.
 They abandoned a dead pig at the spot where she was said to have crashed.

 The crabs emerged from their burrows as expected and began devouring the pig, tearing it to pieces in the process.
-Then they took whatever was left of the carcass and hauled it to their dens where they tore the remnant flesh of the pig's bones.
+Then they took whatever was left of the carcass and hauled it to their dens, where they tore the remnant flesh from the pig's bones.

 Coconut crabs devour pig carcass